Knickerbocker Rules: Dispute

-Modern scholarship has cast doubt on the originality of these rules, as information has come to light about the New York clubs that predated the Knickerbockers, in particular the rules devised by William R. Wheaton for the Gotham Club in 1837.
+Modern scholarship has cast doubt on the originality of these rules, as information has come to light about the New York clubs that predated the Knickerbockers, in particular, the rules devised by William R. Wheaton for the Gotham Club in 1837.
 Baseball historian Jeffrey Kittel has concluded that none of the Knickerbocker Rules of 1845 was original, with the possible exception of three-out innings.
-Nonetheless, the Knickerbocker Rules are enormously significant for baseball historians because they are the earliest extant rules from which the evolution of modern baseball can be lineally traced, and whether or not they can claim to be "first", certainly describe the kind of game played by the New York-area amateur clubs from which the modern game developed.
+Nonetheless, the Knickerbocker Rules are significant for baseball historians because they are the earliest extant rules from which the evolution of modern baseball can be lineally traced, and whether or not they can claim to be "first", they describe the kind of game played by the New York-area amateur clubs from which the modern game developed.

 Rules

-Several of the rules are still around in some form today, while others are in direct contrast to current rules.
-A few of the more interesting examples are shown below.
+Several of the rules survive in some form in the modern game, while others differ substantially from current rules.
 The list as presented, except for the commentary, is taken directly from the "Rules" as published in the 1860 Beadle's Dime Base Ball Player, edited by Henry Chadwick (website below):

 4th.
 The bases shall be from "home" to second base, forty-two paces; from first to third base, forty-two paces, equidistant.